hashicorp/terraform/website/intro/getting-started/dependencies.html.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-It is clearer to see from actually running Terraform, but
-Terraform creates the EC2 instance before the elastic IP
+As shown above, Terraform created the EC2 instance before creating the Elastic
-address.
-Due to the interpolation earlier where the elastic
+IP address.
+Due to the interpolation expression that passes the ID of the EC2
-IP requires the ID of the EC2 instance, Terraform is able
+instance to the Elastic IP address, Terraform is able to infer a dependency,
-to infer a dependency, and knows to create the instance
+and knows it must create the instance first.
-first.

 ## Implicit and Explicit Dependencies